join3r/jvlauncher/PROJECT_OVERVIEW.md

-# Project Overview - App Launcher
+# Project Overview - jvlauncher

-## What is App Launcher?
+## What is jvlauncher?

-App Launcher is a cross-platform application launcher inspired by tools like Alfred, Raycast, and Spotlight.
+jvlauncher is a cross-platform application launcher inspired by tools like Alfred, Raycast, and Spotlight.
 It provides a fast, keyboard-driven interface for launching applications, webapps, and terminal programs.

 ## Key Features ✨